Screw theory: History

+In 1763, Giulio Giuseppe Mozzi showed that every rigid-body motion can be represented as a “twist”.
+This result was also associated with Michel Chasles and it became known as Chasles' theorem.
+In his Élements de Statique (1803), Louis Poinsot introduced many modern concepts of statics.
+He introduced what become known in English as "wrench".
+Julius Plücker in 1846 introduced the concept of a dyname, a 6-dimensional vector whose first three components represent the force, while the last three represent the couple.

-The mathematical framework was developed by Sir Robert Stawell Ball in 1876 for application in kinematics and statics of mechanisms (rigid body mechanics).
+A complete mathematical framework was developed by Sir Robert Stawell Ball in 1876 for application in kinematics and statics of mechanisms (rigid body mechanics).
+Screw theory was introduced to France by Paul Émile Appell in his Traité de Mécanique Rationnelle (1893) which became a standard topic in engineering in France (théorie de torseurs).

-Felix Klein saw screw theory as an application of elliptic geometry and his Erlangen Program.
+Felix Klein saw screw theory as an application of elliptic geometry and his Erlangen program.
 He also worked out elliptic geometry, and a fresh view of Euclidean geometry, with the Cayley–Klein metric.
 The use of a symmetric matrix for a von Staudt conic and metric, applied to screws, has been described by Harvey Lipkin.
-Other prominent contributors include Julius Plücker, W. K. Clifford, F. M. Dimentberg, Kenneth H. Hunt, J. R. Phillips.
+Other prominent contributors include August Ferdinand Möbius, Edward Routh, Eduard Study, Richard von Mises, W. K. Clifford, F. M. Dimentberg, Kenneth H. Hunt, J. R. Phillips.

 The homography idea in transformation geometry was advanced by Sophus Lie more than a century ago.
-Even earlier, William Rowan Hamilton displayed the versor form of unit quaternions as exp(a r)= cos a + r sin a.
+Even earlier, William Rowan Hamilton displayed the versor form of unit quaternions as $\exp(a r)= \cos a + r \sin a$.
 The idea is also in Euler's formula parametrizing the unit circle in the complex plane.

 William Kingdon Clifford initiated the use of dual quaternions for kinematics, followed by Aleksandr Kotelnikov, Eduard Study (Geometrie der Dynamen), and Wilhelm Blaschke.
 However, the point of view of Sophus Lie has recurred.

 In 1940, Julian Coolidge described the use of dual quaternions for screw displacements on page 261 of A History of Geometrical Methods.
 He notes the 1885 contribution of Arthur Buchheim.
 Coolidge based his description simply on the tools Hamilton had used for real quaternions.